darktable-org/dtdocs/content/darkroom/processing-modules-and-pixelpipe/the-anatomy-of-a-module.md

 ---
-title: The Anatomy of a Module
+title: the anatomy of a module
 id: the-anatomy-of-a-module
 weight: 10
 draft: false